 6. SEBI Notifications

 7. Mutual Funds and SEBI

-The Association of Mutual Funds in India (AMFI) is focused on developing the Indian Mutual Fund Industry with professional and ethical qualities.
-AMFI aims to enhance the standards in all areas with a view to protect and promote mutual funds and the stakeholders.
+The AMFI is focused on developing the Indian mutual fund industry with professional and ethical qualities.
+The AMFI aims to enhance the operational standards in all areas with a view to protect and promote mutual funds and its stakeholders.